Two dozen missing in vast mudflow of Brazil mine disaster

 Samarco said it had set no date to restart the mine, which produces about 30 million tons of iron ore annually.
 Output is shipped to Brazil’s coast and converted into pellets for export to steel mills.

 The cleanup bill and potential environmental lawsuits could be more costly than the loss of output.
-BHP Billiton and Vale already face iron ore prices at their lowest in a decade.
+BHP Billiton and Vale already face the lowest iron ore prices in a decade.

 ($1 = 3.7698 Brazilian reais)

-Additional reporting by Alonso Soto in Brasilia; Writing by Brad Haynes; Editing by Jason Neely and Mary Milliken
+Additional reporting by Alonso Soto in Brasilia; Writing by Brad Haynes; Editing by Mary Milliken and Lisa Von Ahn